Duanyll/duanyll.com-hexo/source/wiki/uestc-internet/en.md

   - No. The bound broadband account must be your own.
 A broadband account can only be bound to one unified identity authentication account; otherwise, it will cause errors.

 - **I entered my account and password on the campus network login page and clicked “电信登录” (Telecom Login) or “移动登录” (Mobile Login), but a window popped up saying login failed, with an error code in English.**
+  - **Update: For broadband services activated on the same day, the system information might not sync immediately.
+Please wait a day before attempting to log in.**
   - Please ensure that you entered your unified identity authentication account and password, not the broadband account and password.
   - Make sure you have bound the correct broadband account.
 After successful binding, you can check the bound account on the “自服务” (Self-service) -> “多运营商绑定” (Carriers Bound) page.
   - If you can't open the “自服务” (Self-service) page, it means the unified identity authentication account and password you entered are incorrect.